jpshanno/ingestr/CONTRIBUTING.md

 4. You may merge the Pull Request in once you have the sign-off of two other developers, or if you do not have permission to do that, you may request the second reviewer to merge it for you.

-## When Making Commits

-If your commits will include R scripts, please run `devtools::check` to check for common problems, run unit tests, and build Rd files.
-There should be no errors, warnings, or notes in the R CMD check results.

-README.md is created from README.Rmd.
-To make edits to the readme, first edit README.Rmd and then knit that into README.md.
-For example, with README.Rmd open in RStudio, click the drop down arrow next to **Knit** and click **Knit to github_document**.
-You can ignore the pandoc error at the end of the output in the R Markdown window.

 ## Code of Conduct

 ### Our Pledge